Night Passage (film): Cast

+The film's cast was notable for having two famously highly decorated, real-life World War II combat veterans—former infantryman Murphy (Medal of Honor, Distinguished Service Cross, Silver Star, etc. -- "the most decorated Soldier in American history"), and former bomber pilot and squadron commander Stewart (Distinguished Flying Crosses, French Croix de Guerre, Air Medals, etc.) -- featured as this film's two lead actors.
+Also, each played the pacifist-hero character "Destry"—in 1939 or 1954 versions of the namesake western films—to critical acclaim.

 Production background

 The film is reminiscent of the popular western collaborations between Stewart and director Anthony Mann, who had directed Stewart eight times in the last six years.
 This is partly because the project was slated to be their sixth collaboration in the genre (ninth overall).
 Mann backed out of the project before production due to other obligations and a disagreement over the casting of Audie Murphy and was replaced by James Neilson.

 Mann and Stewart did not work together again.
 Aaron Rosenberg, who produced several of the Stewart-Mann collaborations as well as Night Passage, said that Stewart and Mann fell out after a disagreement over the film's quality, which according to Mann was "trash".
 Mann felt that Stewart was only making the film so he could play his accordion.
 This enraged Stewart so much that the two didn't speak again.

 Dimitri Tiomkin scored the film and co-wrote the songs "Follow the River" and "You Can't Get Far Without a Railroad" with Ned Washington, which Stewart performed himself.
 The film also offered Stewart the rare opportunity to play the accordion, an instrument he had played since childhood.
 However, his accordion playing was rerecorded by a professional during post-production.
-The film was the first American production to utilize the Technirama process by Technicolor.
-This process helped make the blue skies crisper and brighten the autumn footage photographed by cinematographer William H. Daniels.

 The railroad scenes were filmed at the Durango & Silverton Narrow Gauge Railroad in Durango, Colorado, using Denver & Rio Grande Western Railroad K-28 Class steam locomotive #476 which still operates in excursion service there today.
 Considerable footage from the railroad scenes was recycled into the 1966 Audie Murphy film Gunpoint.

 Co-star Dianne Foster witnessed Audie Murphy's legendary temper when filming a scene in which his horse would not co-operate and several takes were needed.
 Murphy was riding his own horse, a quarter-horse named Flying John.
 Murphy became so angry with the animal that he punched it in the face.
 The film is one of the few in which Murphy played a villain.

+Home media

+Video

+Over the years, Night Passage has been released in several single and collection forms on VHS and DVD media.
+More recently, it now appears on Blu-ray.

+Soundtrack

+In 2024 Dimitri Tiomkin's original score was featured in a limited-release CD with Bonus material from Intrada.